 Age of Material

 Second to quality, the age of the material used in rosin extraction is critically important in resulting clarity.
 The fresher and more recently the material was harvested, the better the resulting color of the rosin will be.
 As cannabis flowers, kief, and hash age, they oxidize, which over time changes the active cannabinoids present.
 The aging and storage process, which is also affected by light, greatly determines how clear or dark the resulting rosin extracted from it will be.

 Based on our experience and anecdotally the experiences from extractors that we’ve spoken with, the best time to press rosin is immediately after the material is dried and cured.
+Learn how to cure rosin for perfect consistency & flavor here.
 This will be when the material has had the least time to oxidize and, when cured well, will have high manifestations of terpenes.
 Similarly, rosin that is pressed from very high quality material but which is older and has been through an extensive cure (when done correctly) will often come out darker, but will still taste incredible and provide an excellent experience for the consumer.

 Finally, the third key factor that contributes to clarity is the temperature at which the starting material is pressed at.
 Simply put, rosin that is exposed to high temperatures for too long tends to darken considerably and is subject to a loss of terpenes.
 Poor heat plate design and hot spots on rosin heat plates from cheap heating elements make for frustrating extracting experiences.
 There is legitimate scientific evidence which supports the notion of terpene loss at high temperatures, although different terpenes are damaged at different temperature levels.
 Additional tests have been performed on terpene degradation to oregano and basil leaves with similar results.